-*This blog is the first of three parts in a series for Internet Safety Month.
+*This blog is the first in a series for Internet Safety Month.
 The first part covers current actions NCOSE supports in order to fight for internet safety.
-The second installment covers progress that still needs to be made on this front.
-The third part includes a compilation of resources for internet safety.*
+The second installment covers progress that still needs to be made on this front.*

 As designated by the U.S Senate, June is National Internet Safety Month in the United States.